GabrielMaQui/my-team-page-Make-it-Real/README.md

-# Make It Real - NAME OF THE PROJECT
+# Make It Real - the my-team-page

 This is a solution to the my-team-page project of the Make It Real course.